TDD66/Low-Autocorrelation-Binary-Sequences/README.md

-# Low Autocorrelation Binary Sequence Search using MPI
+# Autocorrelation Binary Sequence Search using MPI

+## Overview
+The Autocorrelation Binary Sequence (LABS) problem poses the challenge of finding binary sequences with minimal autocorrelation, a critical pursuit in various fields like communications engineering, radar technology, statistical physics, and digital signature generation.
+These sequences play a pivotal role in reducing noise and enhancing the ability to detect desired targets in radar, sonar, and communication systems.

+The search for Low Autocorrelation Binary Sequences (LABS) is computationally demanding and falls within the realm of NP-complete problems.
+The search space grows exponentially with the sequence length, making it an arduous task even for moderately sized sequences.
+For instance, a sequence length of 𝐿 = 50 results in a search space of approximately 2^50 sequences, illustrating the complexity and magnitude of the search problem.

+## Objective
+This project aims to employ parallel processing through MPI to tackle the LABS problem efficiently.
+By leveraging multiple virtual machines to distribute the search space, the objective is to expedite the exhaustive search process, especially for longer sequence lengths.

 ## Purpose
-This project aims to efficiently search for low autocorrelation binary sequences using parallel computing techniques implemented with MPI (Message Passing Interface).
-Autocorrelation sequences find extensive application in various fields like communication systems, radar, cryptography, and signal processing.
-This program focuses on finding sequences with minimal autocorrelation energy, a crucial factor in optimizing these systems' performance.
+- **Applications**: LABS finds applications in enhancing radar and communication systems by minimizing autocorrelation side lobe energies, contributing to noise reduction and improved target detection.
+- **Challenges**: The vast search space for binary sequences presents computational challenges, necessitating optimized algorithms and parallel computing techniques for efficient exploration.

 ## Features
-- **Parallel Search**: Utilizes MPI to distribute the search space among multiple processes for parallel computation, reducing search time significantly.
+- **MPI Utilization**: Utilizes MPI for parallel processing, enabling the distribution of the search space across multiple computing nodes.
-- **Bitwise Operations**: Efficiently manipulates binary sequences using bitwise operations and bit counting techniques for autocorrelation calculation.
-- **Energy Optimization**: Calculates autocorrelation energy for each sequence and identifies the sequence with the lowest energy, optimizing for minimal autocorrelation.
+- **Energy Optimization**: Calculates autocorrelation energy to identify sequences with the lowest energy, optimizing for minimal autocorrelation.
+- **Exhaustive Search**: Due to the complexity of the problem, an exhaustive search approach is employed to find optimal solutions.

 ## Getting Started
-1. **Prerequisites**: Ensure you have MPI installed on your system.
-You can use OpenMPI or MPICH.
+1. **Prerequisites**: Ensure MPI is installed on your system (e.g., OpenMPI or MPICH).
-2. **Compile**: Compile the program using an MPI compiler (`mpicc` or similar) using the provided compilation command.
+2. **Compilation**: Compile the program using an MPI compiler (`mpicc` or similar) with the provided command.
-3. **Run**: Execute the compiled program using an MPI runtime (`mpirun` or similar) and specify the number of processes.
+3. **Execution**: Run the compiled program using an MPI runtime (`mpirun` or similar), specifying the number of processes.

 ## Usage
-- Modify the `length` variable in the code to change the length of the binary sequences to be searched.
+- Modify the `length` variable in the code to adjust the length of binary sequences to be searched.
-- Adjust parameters like `comms_rate` to control the frequency of communication among processes during the search.
-- Experiment with different search space divisions (`N`) and parallel processes to optimize performance.
+- Experiment with different search space divisions and parallel processes to optimize performance.

-## Contributors
-- [TDD66]

 ## License
 This project is licensed under [License Name] - (Include the license file or link to the license).